Guide to the Arthur F. Burns Papers, 1911-2005 and undated, bulk 1940-1987

 Kuznet's correspondence to Burns discusses the work of Frank Knight and Albert Wohlstetter on the War Production Board.
 Topics covered include the analysis of World War I output, the analysis of business cycles, and work on national income problems.

-Contains correspondence with Mitchell and his wife, Lucy Sprague Mitchell.
+Contains correspondence with Mitchell, an American economist famous for his empirical work on business cycles and for leading the NBER in its first decades, and his wife, Lucy Sprague Mitchell.
+Great attention is paid by Burns and Mitchell to revising each other's drafts and economic theories.
 Also included are articles by Mitchell, his obituary, eulogies, and correspondence regarding the dedication of a collection in his honor.
 Other letters authored by Mitchell can be found in the academic career and National Bureau of Economic Research folders - both in the Correspondence by Topic Subseries.

 Arthur Burns was the economic advisor to Nixon's 1968 presidential campaign and acted as Counselor to the President (1969) for a year after the election.
 He was appointed Chairman of the Board of Governors of the Federal Reserve in February 1970.
 The Nixon-Burns correspondence sheds light on the controversial years of Nixon's presidency and illustrates disagreements within the government regarding monetary policy, Burns' resistance to the politicization of the Federal Reserve, and his complaints about the White House staff.
 Burns' personal journals, also part of this collection, provide important and complimentary insights to the issues addressed in the Burns-Nixon correspondence.